xescugc/logson/README.md

   })
 ```

-Extras use a deepmerge methologi so the object returned with it will be merged with the log.
+`extras` use a deepmerge methology so the object returned with it will be merged with the log.

+**NOTE:** With `extras` you can override existing fields in the log object.

 #### override